rsaggio87/LeaveOutTwoWay/README.md

 # Brief Description

 This repository computes Leave Out estimates of variance components in two fixed effects models as described in Kline, Saggio and Sølvsten (2018) - KSS henceforth - using Matlab.
+See the m-file `example.m` whichs provides a simple example on how one would compute leave out estimates on a small test dataset.

 With the introduction of random projections techniques in version 2.0, it is possible to run leave out estimation of variance components on very large datasets.
-To give an idea, for a dataset containing 5 million person year observations, 1.3 million person effects, 90K firm effects the code takes approximately 20 minutes to compute the relevant leave out matrices.
+To give an idea, for a dataset containing 5 million person year observations, 1.3 million person effects, 90K firm effects the code takes approximately 20 minutes to compute the relevant leave out matrices on a hpc system with 32 cores assigned.

-The m-file `example.m` shows how to compute Leave Out estimates in a small test dataset.
+With the release of version 2.1, it is also possible to run inference on linear contrasts of regression coefficients that accounts for (i) many regressors (ii) heteroskedasticity (iii) serial correlation within cluster.
+See the function `codes/lincom_KSS` and `example_testing` for a set of different scenarios where one would be interested in using the function "lincom_KSS".

-# Current Release: Version 2.0.1
+# Current Release: Version 2.1 - Inference on Linear Contrasts.

+It is now possible with "lincom_KSS" to make inference on linear combinations of regression coefficients suitable for settings with many regressors   and potentially heteroscedastic errors.
+For theoretical justification and further details, see Proposition 1 and
+Remark 9 of Kline, Saggio, Solvsten (2018) - KSS henceforth.

+The typical example where one would apply "lincom_KSS" is when in a prior step, the user has run a two-way fixed effects model and obtained the associated, say, worker and firm fixed effects.
+Then the user is interested in regressing, say, the firm effects onto a bunch of observable characteristics. "lincom_KSS" provides the valid standard errors associated with this regression.

+Importantly: lincom_KSS can accomodate serial correlation in the error term within "clusters".
+See the documentation inside the function "lincom_KSS" for further details.

+ # Version 2.
+ Fixed Bug where code could not run because it could not locate the function `leave_out_estimation_two_way'.

+# Version 2.0

  * Fixed Bug where code could not run because it could not locate the function `leave_out_estimation_two_way'.

-# Version 2.0

  * Added option to estimate the stastistical leverages, Pii, and what we define as Bii in KSS using Random Projections methods that build on the Johnson Lindestrauss Lemma - See Appendix B of KSS.